creativecontrol/aniline/README.md

 *coming soon*

 ## TODO:
+- include a properly link Magenta models to remove dependance on network connection
+- create user documentation
-- move all libraries to local folders so there is no dependence on the network
+- <del>move all libraries to local folders so there is no dependence on the network</del> - COMPLETE
-- see if multiple instances can run at the same time (for two player input use)
+- <del>see if multiple instances can run at the same time (for two player input use)</del> - COMPLETE
-- try with the Dodeca https://synthcube.com/cart/magpie-dodeca-spicy-version for more MIDI outputs in Eurorack modular
+- <del>try with the Dodeca https://synthcube.com/cart/magpie-dodeca-spicy-version for more MIDI outputs in Eurorack modular</del> - COMPLETE
-- add presets to save i/o settings and parameters
+- <del>add presets to save i/o settings and parameters</del> - COMPLETE
-- add a second settings page for connecting controls to MIDI CCs
+- <del>add a second settings page for connecting controls to MIDI CCs</del> - COMPLETE